 - 1. Applicants must meet the educational requirements for the license, which, for MFTs in nearly all states, involves having a master's degree in a mental health discipline and meeting whatever specific requirements for MFT coursework a given state may set (e.g., some states may require specific coursework in substance abuse or domestic violence).
 Virtually all states accept master's (or doctoral) degrees from COAMFTE accredited programs as meeting some or all the educational requirements for licensure.
 While a doctoral degree from the MFT Program at Virginia Tech will help facilitate licensure, it is the student's responsibility to be familiar with the academic requirements for licensure in the state in which they wish to become licensed.
 It is possible that additional coursework may be needed.
 It is not Virginia Tech's responsibility to provide this additional coursework. - 2.
 Applicants must meet post-degree clinical experience and supervision requirements, which generally requires one to two (or occasionally more years) of supervised post-masters practice.
 This requirement is often expressed as a certain number of hours, such as 4,000 hours of post-degree supervised clinical practice.
 Some states count only direct client contact hours, while others count any clinical work (e.g., direct client contact, record keeping time, staff meetings, etc.) toward the post-degree clinical requirements.
 As such, MFT students are encouraged to keep careful records of all of their clinical hours, as they may not know what hours they may need to report in the future.
 Additionally, students should be aware that, while some states will accept hours accumulated within a master's program as part of the state's supervised clinical experience requirement, this is not necessarily the case and will vary by state.
-The same is true for clinical and supervisory hours obtained within a doctoral program. - 3.
+The same is true for clinical and supervisory hours obtained within a doctoral program.
+It is the student's responsibility to determine the requirements for the state in which they are seeking licensure. - 3.
 Applicants must take (and pass) the MFT licensure exam, typically the National Examination in Marital and Family Therapy, administered by the Professional Testing Service.
 An increasing number of states are permitting applicants to sit for the licensure exam prior to completing their clinical and supervisory experience requirements, often terming applicants who pass the exam "Associates" or "Intern" licensees.

 The part of the licensure process most relevant to program students is usually the post-master's clinical experience requirement.
 This is because, in order to have your post-masters clinical experience (i.e., clinical work at the FTC) count toward licensure, many (but not all) states require that you register, or formally record, your post-master's supervised clinical work (which would include your doctoral practicum and possibly your Advanced Practical Experience) with the relevant licensing board.
 Clinical work not registered with the relevant state licensing board frequently will not be counted towards licensure.
+While Clinical Faculty can sign off on licensure paperwork or serve as licensure supervisors as part of the student's assigned practicum, it is not the responsibility of the program to 1) make practicum assignments or 2) provide additional supervision beyond a student's assigned practicum in order to meet a student's post-master's clinical experience requirements for licensure.